 The curtain airbags will deploy during significant lateral collisions.
-Only the airbag on the side affected by the collision will deploy.
 The airbag will inflate within a few thousandths of a second and deflate on contact with the occupants, thus providing protection for the head.
-During minor lateral collisions, front collisions, rear collisions, or overturns the curtain airbags will not deploy.
+During minor lateral collisions. front collisions, rear collisions, or overturns the curtain airbags will not deploy.